lakmeer/jquery-crowdaround/readme.md

 #### android (false)

-Effect can be sloow on Android devices in browser version ~2.2-2.3, particularly if there are images in the grid.
+Effect can be slow on Android devices in browser version ~2.2-2.3, particularly if there are images in the grid.
 For this readon Android devices are excluded by default.
 Set this to `true` to explicitly allow it.